Swart-lab/bleties/docs/milraa.md

    one read as support for at most one IES.
  * Reads are not paired, so "insert size" is not an issue, and the entire insert sequence can be extracted from the reads.
- * However, the error rate of PacBio reads, even HiFi/CCS reads, is expected to be higher, so extracted insert sequences are aligned to get a consensus IES sequence, and a minimum indel length is required for IES calling (because many short indels are expected from sequencing error).
+ * However, the error rate of long reads, even HiFi/CCS reads, is expected to be higher, so extracted insert sequences are aligned to get a consensus IES sequence, and a minimum indel length is required for IES calling (because many short indels are expected from sequencing error).